htcondor/htcondor/docs/man-pages/condor_ssh_to_job.rst

 When the ssh session is finished, this directory and the ssh keys contained within it are removed.

-See the HTCondor administrator’s manual section on configuration for details of the configuration variables related to *condor\_ssh\_to\_job*.
+See the HTCondor administrator's manual section on configuration for details of the configuration variables related to *condor\_ssh\_to\_job*.